Applications ##

 ## NOTE ##

-Cocolandia is one project in the Terra Frutis network of vegan projects — those that plan to exploit non-human animals, keep them in captivity, or consume their products while involved with Cocolandia need not apply.
+Cocolandia is a 100% vegan project — those that plan to exploit non-human animals, keep them in captivity, or consume their products while involved with Cocolandia need not apply.

 REVISED via unanimous consent on 2020-10-18